 - Solves for the unknown whole number in a multiplication number sentences within 100

 As you can see the skills are very similar and accessible for each level.
-If your students are in 3rd grade and still working on counting skills they can count using arrays and accomplishing the beginning steps to multiplication!
+If your students are in 3rd grade and still working on counting skills they can count using arrays and accomplish the beginning steps to multiplication!
 Introduce them to the vocabulary and math symbols that they will see in the real world.
 Who knows they might just need a new way of counting to master the skill!

 so much of math builds on each other.
 My favorite part of this curriculum is the exposure to the different multiplication properties: commutative, associative, and distributive properties.
 The units can be mixed and matched based on skill.
-For example, I have a student who is in level two but has never been exposed to the multiplication properties then I will begin with level one in ONE skill.
+For example, if I have a student who is in level two but has never been exposed to the multiplication properties then I will begin with level one in ONE skill.
 I keep all of this organized with the data sheet that is included in the curriculum.

 If you want to check out this curriculum in my TPT store click here